MockVerse

 4.1 Opening Start Practice

 Open Start Practice from either the dashboard hero button Start Practice Session or the sidebar quick action Start Practice.
+The final step of the Guided Tour also opens Start Practice through Start practicing.
 The setup page is titled Start a Mock Interview and asks, How would you like to setup your interview ?

 4.2 Interview Initiation Modes